 A soil test provides information on the basic fertility of soil.
 It is the starting point for determining how much and which fertilizers to use on a crop.
 Without a soil test, everyone is really just guessing at what the soil fertility level really is.

-Through a grant from the Douglas County Conservation District, Douglas County Agriculture producers are eligible for up to 5 free soil tests.
+Through a grant from the Douglas County Conservation District, Douglas County Agriculture producers are eligible for up to 5 free soil tests each year.

 How to Collect Soil Samples